 You can read about our adventures in California's central coast wine country on my personal blog, 'S Wonderful.
 And if you'd like a recap of how our paths collided, you can find it in the first several posts on this site.

-If you would like to work with me, or you have any questions about my coaching, my workbook, or my philosophies (or you just want some winery recommendations in the Santa Ynez Valley) please don't hesitate to contact me here.
+If you'd like to work with me, or you have any questions about my coaching or philosophies (or you just want some winery recommendations in the Santa Ynez Valley) please don't hesitate to contact me here.